-Columbus State is committed to maintaining a workplace, academic environment and athletic environment free of discrimination and harassment.
+Columbus State is committed to maintaining a workplace, academic and athletic environment free of discrimination and harassment.
 The College shall not tolerate discriminatory or harassing behavior by or against employees, faculty members, vendors, customers, students or other persons participating in a College program or activity.
 Employees and students are expected to assist in the College's efforts to prevent discrimination or harassment from occurring.

 While the College does not tolerate any form of discrimination or harassment, the Non-Discrimination/Anti-Harassment Policy is intended to cover discrimination and harassment based on a protected class.
 Protected classes for purposes of this policy are sex, race, color, religion, national origin, ancestry, age, disability, genetic information (GINA), military status, sexual orientation, pregnancy, status as a parent of a young child or a foster parent and gender identity and expression.
 Please see Policy 3-43, Non-Discrimination/Anti-Harassment.

-If you believe you are the victim of harassment, sexual violence, discrimination, hostile work environment or retaliation based on a protected class, click on the link below to submit a complaint and a representative of Equity and Compliance will contact you within two (2) business days.
+If you have information about potential sexual violence or another type of discrimination, harassment, hostile work environment or retaliation based on a protected class, click on the link below to submit a complaint and a representative of Equity and Compliance will contact you within two (2) business days.

 The College uses a secure reporting format to address the situation in a prompt and efficient manner.
 The online report form is sent directly to the Title IX Coordinator and appropriate Compliance Officer(s).
 This is the College's preferred method of reporting.

 Complaints also can be filed with the Office of Civil Rights (OCR) in the U.S. Department of Education, the Ohio Civil Rights Commission (OCRC) or the Equal Employment Opportunity Commission (EEOC).